I am a parent. How can I get involved?

 How many shows does Ovation perform each year?

-We produce four mainstage productions each year: a summer musical, a fall play, a winter musical, and the UIL One Act Play.
+We produce between three and four mainstage productions each year: usually two musicals and two plays, which includes the UIL One Act Play.
 Additionally, we collaborate with Encore Choir on a Cabaret and Pop Show each year.

 Where are the productions held?